-This ooey gooey Praline-Pecan Monkey Bread is a Southern spin off of a pull apart bread classic.
-Rounds of dough, quartered then coated in melted butter, cinnamon and sugar.
-After assembling in a Bundt pan they’re smothered with a buttery praline sauce laced with toasted pecans.
-It's truly a one-of-a-kind sensation.
-For the lovers of all things gooey these sweet roils never disappoint.
+This gooey Praline Pecan Monkey Bread is a Southern style spin off of classic monkey bread.
+It features rounds of unbaked dough, that are quartered then coated with melted butter, cinnamon and sugar.
+After assembling in a Bundt pan they’re smothered with a buttery praline sauce filled with toasted pecans.
+It’s truly a one-of-a-kind sensation.